jaden-smb/basic-image-editor---own-img-format/README.md

 Install the required libraries by running the following command:

-## pip install numpy tkinter pillow matplotlib
+`pip3 install numpy tkinter pillow matplotlib`

 Run the app by running the following command:

-## python3 image-editor-mgf.py
+`python3 image-editor-mgf.py`

 Follow the instructions in the app to load, display, modify, and save image files.